MP Estate Planning UK

 Types of Trusts in the UK

-• Accumulation Trusts: Where income is accumulated within the trust rather than being distributed.
+• Accumulation Trusts: A variant of discretionary trusts where income is accumulated within the trust rather than being distributed.
+The trustees decide when and how to distribute both income and accumulated income to beneficiaries.

 How Trusts Work